mhyee/gmyk/classical-music/audio/00_README.txt

 (06) Overture from The Marriage of Figaro, K. 492.
 (W. A. Mozart)

-(07a) Theme from Piano Concerto No. 26 in D Major, K. 537.
+(07a) Theme from Piano Concerto No. 20 in D minor, K. 466.
 (W. A. Mozart)

   Played on the fortepiano, a precursor to the modern piano.

-(07b) Theme from Piano Concerto No. 26 in D Major, K. 537.
+(07b) Theme from Piano Concerto No. 20 in D minor, K. 466.
 (W. A. Mozart)

   The same theme, but played on a modern piano.
 Compared to the fortepiano, the piano creates a gentler and richer sound that sustains.